AI-powered Cyber tabletop exercise tool - Research, design & MVP

 Having Ashu, our co-founder on some calls might have introduced bias, as users may have felt less comfortable sharing honest feedback.

-We didn’t assess Ai and technical feasibility early enough, which led to avoidable iterations.
+We didn’t assess AI and technical feasibility early, which led to avoidable iterations.

 Aligning product design with content engineering, dev and LLM teams sooner would have streamlined the process.